-At Philips, we are committed to leading the change towards a more sustainable supply chain by going even further than auditing compliance.
-To this end, we have developed a new approach – Supplier Sustainability Performance (‘Beyond auditing’) – that focuses on, among other things:
+At Philips, we are committed to lead the change towards a more sustainable supply chain, by adopting an approach that extends beyond simply auditing compliance.
+To this end, we have developed the Supplier Sustainability Performance (SSP) approach, which focuses on:

-- taking a systematic approach to improving the sustainability of our supply chain
+- Taking a systematic approach to improve the sustainability of our supply chain;

-- driving continuous improvement and measuring impact through a structural, phased approach
+- Driving continuous improvement and measuring impact in a structured way;

 In this way, the focus is on ensuring structural, proactive improvement rather than simply reacting to issues that arise, underscoring Philips’ desire to invest in relationships with suppliers who provide a safe working environment, treat workers with respect, and work in an environmentally sound way.

 If we notice a delay in the implementation of an improvement plan, we apply a stratified approach for consequence management.
-In exceptional cases where a supplier is unwilling to commit to eliminate a zero tolerance or to structurally improve as agreed, we end the business relationship.
+In exceptional cases where a supplier is unwilling to resolve a zero tolerance or to structurally improve as agreed, we end the business relationship.

-To prevent audit fatigue and limit the burden of additional audit preparations and follow-up at a single supplier site, Philips aims to share its developed SSP approach with industry peers.
-By providing access to a dedicated platform, for example, RBA members can first assess the SSP results and agreed improvement plan before initiating an audit.
-This eliminates the need for multiple audits and enables a stronger focus on structural improvements and their follow-up due to higher levels of supplier commitment.
+To prevent audit fatigue and limit the burden of additional audit preparations, Philips aims to share its SSP approach with industry peers.
+By providing access to a dedicated platform, others can first assess the SSP results and agreed improvement plans before initiating an audit.
+This eliminates the need for multiple audits and enables a stronger focus on structural improvements.